| <

 Ranking: The most relevant results would come first,

-Of course, our mundane search engines have a way to go before reaching
+and the ones furthest afield would come last Of course, our mundane search engines have a way to go before reaching

+the Platonic ideal.
+What will it take to bridge the gap?
 For the first three items in the list - scope, speed, and currency

 - it's possible to make major improvements by throwing resources